saittam/aoc/README.md

 * I don't go for the leaderboard - not only is it incompatible with my daily schedule, but I personally find the most rewarding aspect of AoC is to ponder the structure of a problem posed in a puzzle and take the time to think through that instead of rushing to implement a solution.
-Similarly for coding
+Similarly for
-  - when I see multiple approaches, I like to think of their relative benefits before starting to write code.
+  coding: when I see multiple approaches, I like to think of their relative benefits before starting to write code.
 It also happens that I pick an unusual approach to try how the idea might look like in Rust.

 All that said, of course there are cases where I have broken these rules.
 For example, I haven't written an MD5 implementation and instead used a dependency